CondeNast/purgely/readme.txt

 The plugin handles the following:

 * Sets the `Surrogate-Control` header to control the expiration time for pages
-* Sets the `stale-while-revalidate` and `stale-while-error` `Cache-Control` directives for managing these special Fastly behaviors
+* Sets the `stale-while-revalidate` and `stale-if-error` `Cache-Control` directives for managing these special Fastly behaviors
 * Set groups of `Surrogate-Keys` for all pages to provide purging across multiple pages with one command
 * Provides invalidation of posts and related posts on save